rockerBOO/awesome-neovim/README.md

 ### Boilerplate

-- [gennaro-tedesco/boilit](https://github.com/gennaro-tedesco/boilit) - Create boilerplate structure for neovim plugins.
+- [gennaro-tedesco/boilit](https://github.com/gennaro-tedesco/boilit) - Create boilerplate structure for Neovim plugins.

 ## Vim

-- [Vimawesome](https://vimawesome.com/) - showcases various plugins for vim and has a [neovim tag](https://vimawesome.com/?q=tag:neovim) for other plugins targeting neovim.
+- [Vimawesome](https://vimawesome.com/) - showcases various plugins for vim and has a [neovim tag](https://vimawesome.com/?q=tag:neovim) for other plugins targeting Neovim.
 - https://github.com/akrawchyk/awesome-vim#tools short list of vim plugins and helpful guides.

 ### Vim Plugin

-Most vim plugins also work for neovim!
+Most vim plugins also work for Neovim!
 How cool is that!.

 ## Resource

-- [Neovimcraft](https://neovimcraft.com) - A site dedicated to searching for neovim specific plugins and guides for building plugins in lua.
+- [Neovimcraft](https://neovimcraft.com) - A site dedicated to searching for Neovim specific plugins and guides for building plugins in Lua.